San Diego Monuments and Landmarks: 17 Must-See Sights

 It’s no secret that San Diego has a lengthy history of Mexican influence.
 Nowhere is the Chicano pride more on display than Barrio Logan.
 Considered both the literal and metaphorical heart of the area.
 This hub of Latin American culture and pride overflows with artistic talent.

-In 2016, Chicano Park was designated as a National Historic Landmark.
-Today visitors can learn about the Mexican American experience as they soak in the largest collection of Chicano murals in the world.
+In 2016, CChicano Park was designated as a National Historic Landmark.
+Today, visitors can learn about the Mexican American experience by soaking in the largest collection of Chicano murals in the world.
 In total, the park contains over 100 paintings on seven acres.

 The murals utilize both plant and animal imagery to tell the story of revolutionary struggles, immigration, and feminism.
-This well-loved park is also the site of various music and Aztec dance festivals, the most important being Chicano Park Day held each April to celebrate the park’s beginnings.
+This well-loved park is also the site of various music and Aztec dance festivals, the most important being Chicano Park Day, which is held each April to celebrate the park’s beginnings.

 Coronado Bridge